 Trauma is one of the most misunderstood mental health conditions.
 When trauma occurs, it impacts your brain’s functionality and stays there for the long term.
 Early childhood trauma can create an uncomfortable and even dangerous mental health situation for many people.
 If you have a loved one facing it, it’s important to have professional help.
-Stonewater Adolescent Recovery Center provides this type of care to our residents.
+Stonewater Adolescent Recovery Center provides a trauma treatment program to our residents.
 If your early childhood trauma has led to mental health conditions and substance abuse, we can help you.
 Contact our faith-based treatment center today at 662.373.2828 to learn about your treatment options.

 What Happens in Early Childhood Trauma?